carmudgeon/flashcards/README.md

 1. yarn install
 2. yarn start
-3. validate that you have an android image or iOS emulator running before hitting the corresponding os letter
+3. validate that you have an android emulator or iOS simulator running before hitting the corresponding os letter
-   1. hit the letter 'i' for iOS or hit 'a' for android
+   I. hit the letter 'i' for iOS or hit 'a' for android
 4. that should be it

 ## Table of Contents